-Statistics are compiled on a calendar year basis and are available to the Student and Staff community and the general public
+Statistics are compiled on a calendar year basis and are available to the Student and Staff-community and the general public.

-Campus crime, arrest and referral statistics include those reported to the designated campusty team members as well as those reports submitted anonymously, along with the statistics from the local police department.
+Campus crime, arrest and referral statistics include those reported to the designated campus safety team members as well as those reports submitted anonymously.